Work Study Positions

 Career Service Assistant

-Responsibilities - Create monthly newsletters; design signage, and other marketing materials for social media pages to promote various events; assist with social media marketing; partner with staff for the annual Graduate Survey; help professional staff with administrative tasks, and other duties as needed.
-Looking for a creative and detail-oriented student interested in obtaining transferrable skills for employment after McKendree.
+Responsibilities - Create monthly newsletters; design marketing materials to promote various events and programs; assist with creating content for social media pages; partner with staff for the annual Graduate Survey; input data into online job system; help in other various other projects as necessary.
+Seeking a creative and detail-oriented student with strong written skills who is interested in obtaining transferrable skills for employment after McKendree.

 Supervisor - Katelynn Schuetz (618) 537-6805